 At the cinema, though, after the film, you can say: Eu vou pra casa. – (“I’m going home”) (You’re using para here because you’re going home and staying there, at least for a while.).

-I hope you will find it a bit easier now to know which Portuguese prepositions to use with the verb ir.
-Let me know in the comments if there are any other verbs that you find difficult to know which Portuguese preposition to use with.
+I hope you will find it a bit easier now to know which Portuguese prepositions to use with verbs of movement.
+Let me know in the comments if there are any other grammar subjects you would like to see covered in future videos or posts.

 Learn the difference between "gente", "a gente" and "agente".

 The importance that grammar plays in the language learning process.